‘Twas a fateful day written in my destiny – perhaps in heaven too?

 The second visitor – a heavenly one! – brought the far more challenging matter of life or death – MINE!
 And it would be in a different place!

-That account of that true encounter, however, must await the morning – when else?….
+The account of that true encounter, however, must await the dawn – when else?….